UnitedPenguin/Image-Metadata-Remover/README.md

     Metadata removal: The primary function of this application is to strip images of their metadata, enhancing user privacy.

-# For Users of the Executable Version

-1. download the Image-Metadata-Remover zip file.
-2. run the meta_data_remover.exe application.
-3. drag and drop images into the program.

 # For Users of the python Version

 1. Clone this repository to your local machine